-The Morgridge Institute recognized early in its development that ready access to bioethics counsel could have an enormous impact on how research proceeds at the Wisconsin Institutes for Discovery, how such research is perceived by local and national policy makers and whether the research ultimately results in social benefit.
-Pilar Ossorio, professor of law and bioethics at UW–Madison, was selected as the inaugural Bioethics Scholar-in-Residence.
-Ethics@Discovery aims to:
+Cutting edge research can raise particularly challenging ethical, legal, and social questions, even in the minds of the scientists making new discoveries.
+The Morgridge Institute for Research recognized early in its development that ready access to bioethics counsel could have an enormous impact on how biomedical research proceeds, how research is perceived by local and national policy makers, and whether the research ultimately results in social benefit.
+The Morgridge Institute Bioethics Program provides an integrated, on-site resource for researchers to help them explore emerging ethical issues related to their work.

-- Promote a cross-campus interdisciplinary research community
+- Promote a cross-campus interdisciplinary research community;

 - Promote a culture of responsible science at Morgridge, WID, and UW–Madison;

 - Engage the public, policy makers, educators, students and journalists in understanding the real-world implications of the research conducted at Morgridge and the UW campus.